The FTP Process

 Some nurses and midwives choose to seek private legal representation and this can sometimes be funded through your home contents insurance policy.
 Some policies will facilitate and fund legal representation.
 The Nurses Defence Service is one such organisation that we hear good feedback about.

 A small number in our group cannot use their union representation due to the cover they have or because of an incident occurring before joining the union.
-There are some that do not belong to a union and cannot afford to fund a private lawyer to represent them in their case.
+Some do not belong to a union and cannot afford to fund a private lawyer to represent them in their case.
 As a result, we have been working with external organisations to try to address this.

 How you proceed is your choice but we offer another option to explore – something which is often lacking in this process.

-• An allocated buddy (provided via our Buddy Scheme) for emotional and practical support through the process rather than any legal advice.
-The buddy will also assist with professional mentoring e.g.
+1. An allocated buddy (provided via our Buddy Scheme) for emotional and practical support through the process rather than any legal advice.
+The buddy will assist with professional mentoring including:

 • clinical scenario discussions